-Northwestern Memorial Hospital (NMH) is the only hospital in Illinois on the US News and World Report Best Hospitals 2015-2016 Honor Roll.
-This year’s Honor Roll highlights just 15 hospitals, of which NMH ranks 11th nationwide for its breadth and depth of clinical excellence.
-Northwestern Memorial is recognized in the Best Hospitals ranking for outstanding performance in 13 of the 16 ranked specialties, including cancer, cardiology and heart surgery, diabetes and endocrinology, ear, nose and throat, gastroenterology and GI surgery, geriatrics, gynecology, nephrology, neurology and neurosurgery, orthopaedics, pulmonology, rheumatology, and urology.
+Northwestern Memorial Hospital (NMH) is the only hospital in Illinois on the US News & World Report Best Hospitals 2018-2019 Honor Roll.
+This year’s Honor Roll highlights just 20 hospitals, of which NMH ranks 13th nationwide for its breadth and depth of clinical excellence.
+Northwestern Memorial is recognized in the Best Hospitals ranking for outstanding performance in 11 of the 16 ranked specialties.
+Northwestern Memorial is named as the #1 hospital in Illinois and the Chicago Metro Region.

-NMH is the second largest provider of charity care in Illinois.
-In 2013, Northwestern provided $419.8 million in charity care, unreimbursed care, research, education, and community benefit.
+Northwestern Medicine is the second largest provider of charity care in Illinois.
+In 2017, Northwestern Medicine provided $831.8 million in community benefit including charity care, other unreimbursed care, research, education, and other community benefit activities, amounting to more than 18% of patient service revenue.
 Northwestern Memorial Hospital’s patient- and community-driven mission has led to the development of partnerships and initiatives designed to have a measurable, positive impact on the health of medically underserved residents in our communities.

 Northwestern EM residents have two rotations at Prentice in their second year: obstetrics/gynecology and the Neonatal ICU.
-Prentice facilitates 13,600 deliveries per year, making it the largest birthing center in the Midwest and among the top five birthing centers in the nation by volume of births.
-The Renee Schine Crown Neonatal Intensive Care Unit contains 86 Level III bassinets, making it one of the largest NICUs in the country.
+Prentice facilitates 13,600 deliveries per year, making it the largest birthing center in Illinois.
+The Renee Schine Crown Neonatal Intensive Care Unit can provide for an estimated 1,600 premature or seriously ill newborns, making it one of the largest NICUs in the country.
 Northwestern’s commitment to providing quality care to all patients regardless of their ability to pay extends to Prentice Women’s Hospital; annually, nearly 30% of infant care provided in the NICU is reimbursed by Medicaid or provided as free care.

 In June 2012, after 130 years in the Lincoln Park neighborhood, Children’s Memorial Hospital moved to the Northwestern downtown campus and became the Ann & Robert H. Lurie Children’s Hospital of Chicago (LCH).
 Though the name is new, the relationship between Children’s and the Northwestern Feinberg School of Medicine spans over 60 years.
-LCH is one of only 13 pediatric hospitals in the US to earn 2015-2016 Honor Roll designation by US News and World Report.
-Overall, US News and World Report ranks Lurie the 11th best children’s hospital in the nation.
+LCH is one of only 10 pediatric hospitals in the US to earn 2018-2019 Honor Roll designation by US News & World Report.
+Overall, US News & World Report ranks Lurie the 10th best children’s hospital in the nation.

 All residents complete a one-month toxicology rotation at Stroger during their third year.
 Residents work with members of the Toxikon Consortium, a collaboration of healthcare providers from multiple academic institutions in Chicago who are dedicated to clinical care, training, education, and research related to poisoned patients.
 Residents divide their time during this rotation between the Illinois Poison Center, rounds with the Toxikon faculty and fellows, and didactic sessions.

 Methodist Hospital plays a major role in addressing the health needs of underserved patients of Northwest Indiana.
-In addition to support of community outreach programs, Methodist Hospitals provided nearly $98 million in unpaid Medicare, charity care, and community services last year.
-Local consumers ranked Methodist as the most preferred hospital in Lake County, Indiana in 2014.
+Methodist Hospitals provided nearly $76.9 million in unpaid Medicare, charity care, and community services last year.

 NLFH is an Emergency Department Approved for Pediatrics (EDAP) and 30% of its patient volume consists of pediatric patients.
 Certified by the Joint Commission as an Advanced Primary Stroke Center, Lake Forest has the resources to provide the highest level of care for stroke patients.
-The Lake Forest ED treated over 21,370 patients in 2014.
+The Lake Forest ED treated 29,156 patients in 2017.

 Our residents currently spend one block at Lake Forest during their second, third, and fourth years.
 Residents are provided optional housing during the rotations, as well as a complimentary membership at a fitness center on campus.
-Residents have the opportunity to work alongside many former graduates of the Northwestern Emergency Medicine Program, as well as highly dedicated nursing and ancillary staff.
-NLFH was recently awarded the Emergency Nursing Association’s Lantern Award, a recognition given to emergency departments that exemplify exceptional practice and innovative performance in the core areas of leadership, practice, education, advocacy and research.
+Residents have the opportunity to work alongside many alumni of the Northwestern Emergency Medicine Residency Program, as well as highly dedicated nursing and ancillary staff.